Lin777/Regis/README.md

 ## Restore the data if the image breaks

-The page generates a backup file after each modification to the database, to restore this data, follow the following steps:
+The page generates a backup file after each modification to the database, to restore this data, follow the next steps:

 - Connect to the container in which I create the image (docker attach xx).
 - Run the following script to upload a new image with page